lamdan0901/fb-post-scrapper/README.md

-# Job Alert — AI-Powered Facebook Job Scraper
+# AI-Powered Facebook Post Scraper

-Automatically scrapes IT job posts from Facebook groups, classifies them with Google Gemini AI, and delivers curated results to a React dashboard and Telegram notifications.
+Automatically scrapes posts from Facebook groups, classifies them with Google Gemini AI, and delivers curated results to a React dashboard and Telegram notifications.

 ---